sine-fdn/ileap-extension/pilot-testing/README.md

 2. Continuous interoperability testing between independent solutions / software implementing the iLEAP Tech Specs through logistics stakeholders (Shippers, LSPs, Carriers, etc.)
 3. Collecting and incorporating feedback from above community to update the iLEAP Tech Specs

-TL;DR: **iLEAP Real-World Testing Phase starts in October 2024 and will last for 3 months**
+TL;DR: **iLEAP Real-World Testing Phase starts in October 2024.
+We assume this phase to finish at the end of Q1'25**

 ## Interoperability Testing